opentok/opentok-reconnection/Android-sample/README.md

      of the OpenTok client-side Android SDK and be enrolled in the automatic reconnection developer preview.
 See the main project [README](../README.md) for details.

-   * Unpack the .tar.bz2 file containing the developer preview of the OpenTok client-side Android SDK.
+   * The developer preview of the OpenTok client-side Android SDK will be in the form of an `.aar` file.
-     The resulting .aar should be placed in the `libs` directory of the app module.
+     The resulting `.aar` file should be placed in the `libs` directory of the app module.

 2. Configure the project to use your own OpenTok session and token: